liuact1986/MvvmLib/documentation/DI.md

 ## AutoDiscovery

-By default, the injector try to resolve automatically non registered types.
+By default, the non registered types are resolved.
 To change this behavior:

 ```cs
 injector.AutoDiscovery = false;